Table of contents:

 - SOAP: Simple Object Access Protocol, A message schema based on XML.
 That's the kindest thing I can write about it.

-- Passport: The Authentication Server and/or Protocol.
+- Passport: The authentication server and/or protocol.

 - Undefined Behaviour: An intentional blank left in the documentation, basically as a "I am not responsible for what this does to your client or server" warning.

-- Notification Server: The real meat of MSNP, handles authentication, user presence, notifications, creates Switchboard Server sessions and boasts the most commands.
+- Notification Server/NS: The real "meat" of MSNP, handles authentication, user presence, notifications,

-- Command: A 3-letter case-sensitive command type, followed optionally by a transaction ID and the rest of the Command parameters, ending with a new-line.
+Officially called the Mixer. - Command: A 3-letter case-sensitive command type, followed optionally by a transaction ID and the rest of the Command parameters, ending with a new-line.

 - Error Code: A 3-digit Command that denotes that there was a problem with the last command sent.